-If you’re crippled by your CRM - you’re doing it wrong.
+If you’re crippled by your CRM or other sales tracking software, you’re doing it wrong.

 Data management should not be a time-consuming burden of frustration in your sales team’s day-to-day life.

-Your sales CRM should take your data, arrange it effectively, and help you simply analyze the information you’ve gathered to help you sell more product.
+Your CRM or sales tracker should take your data, arrange it effectively, and help you simply analyze the information you’ve gathered to help you sell more product.

 Exactly What is Sales Tracking?